Eros Dacaj: Club career

 Dacaj joined the youth academy of Eintracht Braunschweig in 2012 from JFV Northeim.
 In 2017, he was promoted to the club's senior side in the 2.
 Bundesliga.
 He made his professional debut on 18 August 2017, in a league match against FC Erzgebirge Aue.
 In summer 2018 he joined SV Rödinghausen.

+In July 2023, Dacaj returned to SV Rödinghausen after three seasons away.

 International career

 In August 2016, Dacaj was invited to a training camp of the Kosovo under-21 team.